The Domino Effect That Could Have Happened If Drew Brees Had Signed With The Miami Dolphins [Opinion]

 — New Orleans Saints (@Saints) October 9, 2018

-It’s hard to imagine how football life would be if:
+It’s hard to imagine how the league would look right now if:

-- Drew Brees had signed with the Miami Dolphins
+- Drew Brees had signed with the Miami Dolphins in 2006.

-- Daunte Culpepper was traded to the New Orleans Saints
+- Daunte Culpepper had been traded to the New Orleans Saints in 2006.

-- Nick Saban stayed the head coach of the Dolphins
+- Nick Saban had stayed on as head coach of the Dolphins.

-- Joe Kines remained coach of Alabama after Mike Shula’s firing
+- Joe Kines had remained coach of Alabama after Mike Shula’s firing.

-Looking at that list of possible changes to how things went back in 2006 and 2007, it’s almost hard to even grasp all of it.
-The New Orleans Saints have had six winning seasons since Drew Brees arrived while the Miami Dolphins have had two.
+Looking at that list of possible changes to how things went back in 2006 and 2007, it’s simply anyone’s best guess as to how things may have shaken out.
+The New Orleans Saints have had six winning seasons since Drew Brees arrived — while the Miami Dolphins have had two.
 Daunte Culpepper has long been out of the league.
-Nick Saban left the NFL to bring Alabama into the highest level of elite status of college football.
+Nick Saban left the NFL to bring Alabama into the highest level of college football.

-Meanwhile, Drew Brees is continuing to get better with age, breaking records, and being happy exactly where he was meant to be – New Orleans.
+Meanwhile, Drew Brees is continuing to get better with age.
+He is breaking records, and seems to be very happy exactly where he was meant to be — New Orleans.